 Concordia University Chicago is regionally accredited by the Higher Learning Commission (HLC).

-Based in Plainview, Texas, Wayland Baptist University offers a Ph.D. in management online program that trains students to use theory and research techniques to address and solve complex problems within businesses, organizations, universities, and government agencies.
+Based in Plainview, Texas, Wayland Baptist University offers a Doctor of Management online program that trains students to use theory and research techniques to address and solve complex problems within businesses, organizations, universities, and government agencies.
 Many program graduates become college professors, C-suite executives, and public officials.

 The 60-credit program culminates in a comprehensive exam and a final research project.
 Students present the research project to a committee, which evaluates the project and determines whether to award credit.
 The curriculum covers topics including organizational behaviors, employee and labor relations, international business, contemporary leadership practices, and human resource management.